automator-plus/tutorials/CEP/1-getting-started-with-the-adobe-premiere-pro-api/1-getting-started-with-the-adobe-premiere-pro-api.md

 }
 ```

-This way you won't have to paste the filename into the dialog every time.
+This way you won't have to paste the filename into the dialogue every time.

 Change the last line in your `muteTrack1.jsx` file to `firstTrack.setMute(false);` and see what happens when you execute it again.

 ## 7 Conclusion